Evaluating Hypothesis Tests

 class BonferronigMultipleTWithOLS:

-"""Class for applying multiple t-test to test null of zero coefficients.
+"""Class for applying a multiple t-test to test a null of zero coefficients.

 Tailored to linear model